claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

             is_visible: true
             # Is it possible to navigate within your resource (does it have sub-resources ?)
             is_browsable: true
+            # Do you want your resource to be exported as a part of a workspace model ?
+            # Note: the default value of this parameter is "false"
+            is_exportable: false
             # Icon for your resource.
             # They must be stored in the Resource/public/images/icon
             icon: res_text.png